Tompparella/CiviVPlanner/README.md

   2. Implemented features

-  2. How to use (Can also be found withing the app)
+  3. How to use (Can also be found withing the app)

+  4. Demo video (Finnish)

 ---------------------------------------------------------------------